TE WHANGANUI A HEI

 Gemstone Bay Snorkeling Trail

-- Only a 5-10 minute walk from the main Cathedral Cove car park
+- Only a 5-10 minute walk from the main Cathedral Cove car park - Walkway is Presently CLOSED, please come by boat

 - Marker buoys with handles and information panels on the sides have been anchored 50 to 150 metres off the boulder shoreline of Gemstone Bay.
 This makes it easy for snorkelers to explore the marine life